dakujem/oliva/readme.md

 Ideas or contribution is welcome.
 Please send a PR or submit an issue.

-And if you happen to like the library, spread the word 🙏.
+And if you happen to like the library, give it a star and spread the word 🙏.